Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

 I think I should stop here before I launch into a rant about why managing git branches, commits and PRs with a bot is a terrible idea.
   {{<tweet 862554376103120897>}}
-Now, with that out of the way, Alice is a [Hubot](https://hubot.github.com/) the messiah of ChatOps that does github PR management for you based on a configurable rule-set.
+Now, with that out of the way, Alice is a [Hubot](https://hubot.github.com/), the messiah of ChatOps that does github PR management for you based on a configurable rule-set.
 Only, if you ever want to manage a repo you don't want a bot auto-reverting your merge that you need to revert again.

 Additionally, the brand of humor in this talk did not agree with me.
 I shall stop now.

 ### [D01T04: The OTTO Monitoring talk](https://rootconf.talkfunnel.com/2017/18-necessary-tooling-and-monitoring-for-performance-c) by [@mananbharara](https://twitter.com/mananbharara)
 Before I say anything about the content, this was the best delivery of the day.
-Manan's preciseness in every point he talked about was beyond a practiced excellence.
-This was a zero fluff talk you'd get lacthed on easily.
+Manan's precision in every point he made was beyond a practiced excellence.
+This was a zero fluff talk you'd get latched onto easily.
 {{<tweet 862564182851371008>}}

 The content though was very specific to monitoring as applied to the contexts of: